itszhili/Large-language-model-based-analysis-of-code-revision-histories-for-refactoring-detection/README.md

 This project combines static analysis with LLM-based classification to study refactoring patterns in open-source Python machine learning projects.
 The pipeline consists of three main stages:

 1. **Refactoring Detection** — Extract refactoring operations from Git commit histories using [PyRef](https://github.com/PyRef/PyRef).
-2. **LLM Classification** — Classify each detected refactoring using GPT-4 or LLaMA 2 into ML-specific components or general software categories.
+2. **LLM Classification** — Classify each detected refactoring using GPT-4 or Llama 2 into ML-specific components or general software categories.
 3. **Evaluation & Visualization** — Compute precision/recall/F1 metrics and visualize category distributions with radar charts.

 ---